The Basics of Door Locks - Switching to igloohome

 To boost your confidence on making the switch from your existing lock to the igloohome smart lock, we will:

 Provide an overview of the most common types of door locks in Singapore

 Share the installation options available when you make the switch to our smart lock

 Photo credit: Hardwyn

-The main door lock installed in most HDB flats and condominiums in Singapore is the mortise lock.
+The main door lock installed in most HDB flats and condominiums in Singapore is the mortice lock.
 The photo above shows what you are probably used to seeing.

-The mortise lock requires a rectangular pocket (also known as the mortise) to be cut into the door so that the lock can be fitted into it.
+The mortice lock requires a rectangular pocket (also known as the mortice) to be cut into the door so that the lock can be fitted into it.

 This is what the lock looks like if it has not been installed into the door.

 The mortice lock usually comes with a sprung latch on top (the triangular portion that retracts).
 It is often connected to a handle, so when you pull down on the handle, the latch retracts.
 Once you release the handle, the latch springs back into place.
 This latch holds the door in place after it is closed.
 (For easier understanding, you may want to refer to the first photo again.)

 Below the sprung latch is the locking bolt (the rectangular piece that protrudes).
 When the door is locked with a key, the locking bolt protrudes to secure the door in its locked position.
 Even if you pull down on the handle, the locking bolt stays in place and the door remains closed.